kohana/database/guide/database/index.md

         ...
     ));

-You will then need to [configure](config) the database module to connect to your database.
+Next, you will then need to [configure](config) the database module to connect to your database.

 Once that is done then you can make [queries](query) and use the [results](results).